Reducing the burden on rail workers

 While competencies may share many elements in common, they are not mutually recognised.
 This leads to workers being retrained and assessed in skills they may already possess as they move between jobs and jurisdictions.

-The NTC is working with the Australasian Railway Association (ARA) , the Rail Industry Safety and Standards Board (RISSB) and industry to develop a set of common operating rules and practices that will help reduce the need for bespoke training.
+NRAP is bringing together the NTC, the Australasian Railway Association (ARA), the Rail Industry Safety and Standards Board (RISSB) and industry to develop a set of common operating rules and practices that will help reduce the need for bespoke training.

 A line-by-line comparison of nine current rule books has identified rules with the most commonalities.